History of Jake Tapper in Timeline

 All the Demons Are Here: A Thriller

-On June 27, 2024, Jake Tapper co-moderated a debate between Joe Biden and Donald Trump, which was viewed by more than 51 million people and influenced Biden's subsequent decision to end his 2024 presidential campaign.
+On June 27, 2024, Jake Tapper co-moderated a debate between Joe Biden and Donald Trump that was seen by more than 51 million viewers and influenced Biden's subsequent decision to end his 2024 presidential campaign.

-In September 2024, Jake Tapper misrepresented a statement from Michigan U.S. congresswoman Rashida Tlaib in an interview with Michigan governor Gretchen Whitmer.
-He falsely rendered her criticism of Michigan attorney general as antisemitic.
-He later said he misspoke.
+In September 2024, Jake Tapper misrepresented a statement from Michigan U.S. congresswoman Rashida Tlaib in an interview with Michigan governor Gretchen Whitmer, falsely rendering her criticism of Michigan attorney general Dana Nessel as antisemitic.
+Tapper later said he "misspoke".

 2024: Ranked 23rd on Mediaite

-In 2024, Jake Tapper was ranked 23rd on Mediaite and recognized as one of America's preeminent anchors, earning headlines for moderating a presidential debate and championing the release of C.J.
+In 2024, Jake Tapper was ranked 23rd on Mediaite's list and recognized as one of America's preeminent anchors, earning headlines for moderating a presidential debate and championing the release of C.J.
 Rice.

 2024: Emmy Awards in 2024

-In 2024, Jake Tapper won an Emmy Award for Outstanding Live News Special for hosting "A CNN Town Hall: Toxic Train Disaster, Ohio Residents Speak Out," and for Outstanding Live Breaking News Coverage for being part of the team that covered the Israel-Hamas War.
+In 2024, Jake Tapper won two Emmy Awards: one for Outstanding Live News Special for "A CNN Town Hall: Toxic Train Disaster, Ohio Residents Speak Out", which he hosted, and another for Outstanding Live Breaking News Coverage for being part of the team that covered the Israel-Hamas War.

 2025: Publication of Original Sin: President Biden's Decline, Its Cover-up, and His Disastrous Choice to Run Again